 However, keep in mind that there are long waiting lists, and it might take weeks to get an appointment.
 Many universities offer specific time slots for new students to register.
-You might be able to do this on campus or even book at time at the city hall.
+You might be able to do this on campus or even book at a time at the city hall.
 Ask your school or look out for emails or notifications regarding registering.

 What do I need to bring to my city hall registration?

-If you are non-EU, you need to show the same documents, perhaps proof of your university enrolment, as well as a valid residence permit.
+If you are non-EU, you need to show the same documents, perhaps proof of your university enrollment, as well as a valid residence permit.
 You can also show proof that you have applied for your residence permit.

 Non-EU students, listen up

 Whether, or when, you get your BSN number depends on the Immigration and Naturalisation Service (IND).
 Depending on where you are from, you might need a residence permit.
-You can apply for your residence permit first, and then register at the city hall.
+You can apply for your residence permit first and then register at the city hall.
 The IND will approve your permit, tell the municipality, and you will be registered.
 After around 10 days you will get your BSN number.

 That was a short guide to registering in the Netherlands.
-Aim do to it within 5 days of arriving in the Netherlands, and check out whether you can register through your university.
-This is a super important step to studying in the Netherlands, so don’t sleep on it!
+Aim do to it within 5 days of arriving in the Netherlands and check out whether you can register through your university.
+This is a super important step to studying in the Netherlands, so don't sleep on it!